 Road Less Traveled

-With restaurants being busy in-house, customers like to bypass that experience entirely and enjoy their food in the comfort of their own homes.
 According to Mintel, 87% of Americans who use third-party food delivery services agree that it makes their lives easier, and nearly 31% say they use these services at least twice a week.
 Although, only 12% of Americans say they have used a third-party portal in the past three months.
-For those who currently aren’t using third-party portals, 3 out of 10 would prefer ordering directly from the restaurant to specifically to save money.
+For those not currently using third-party portals, 3 out of 10 would prefer ordering directly from the restaurant specifically to save money.
 The costs of using third-party services are encouraging restaurant owners to get creative with how they market to customers.
-Some restaurants create incentives and special discounts for customers that encourage customers to order directly from their own website, rather than a third-party service.
+Some restaurants create incentives to encourage customers to order directly from their own website, rather than a third-party service.

 Knock Knock – Who’s There?

-Many restaurants are dumping delivery services in an effort to bring on software that better aligns with their interests and budget.
+Many restaurants are dumping delivery services in an effort to use software that better aligns with their budget.
 According to recent studies, 76% of consumers revealed they prefer to order directly from the restaurant of their choice, rather than through third-party services.
-As a restaurant owner, creating and managing your own delivery team can also be 46%-50% cheaper than employing the services of third-parties, assuming your restaurant has the demand.